onefinestay/react-respond-to/README.md

 npm install --save react-respond-to
 ```

-Note: This library assumes you have the necessary polyfill in place for `Array.prototype.find`
+Note: This library assumes you have the necessary polyfills in place for `Array.prototype.find` and `matchMedia`.

 ## Basic Usage